Applying to Aeronautical and Astronautical Engineering at Stanford

 Can I substitute the TOEFL for another test?

 No. Stanford does not accept the IELTS instead of TOEFL.

 I am an international student, do my uploaded transcripts need to be translated into English?

 In order for the admissions committee and university to read your transcripts, any text must be translated into English.
 Please see the Office of Graduate Admissions’ page on international transcripts.

 I am an international student and my grades are not on a 4.0 scale.
 Should I compute my GPA to compare to the U.S. 4.0 grading scale?

 No, you should not recalculate your GPA onto a 4.0 scale.
-If your school has not converted your GPA for you, enter the given scale in the GPA fields of the online application.
+If your school has not converted your GPA for you, enter 0.00 in the GPA fields of the online application.
 The admissions committee will review your grades.